KaisenOrg/kaisen/documents/wad.md

 ## 3.1.
 Architecture Diagram

-The presented architecture diagram describes the application's technological structure, highlighting the separation between the front-end, back-end (via Internet Computer Canisters), and external integration layers.
+The application's architecture diagram, as illustrated in the image, was designed with a clear separation between the front-end, authentication, back-end, and external integration layers.
+This modular structure aims to ensure not only the organization and maintainability of the code, but also security, scalability, and a high-performance user experience.
+The diagram is, therefore, an essential tool for visualizing the organization of components, facilitating understanding among developers, and guiding technical decisions throughout the project.

 <div align="center">